-Almost 10% of cases (9.7%, 35 of 358) required in-patient treatment for reasons other than COVID-19, including appendicitis (n = 8), traumatic injury (n = 5), diabetic ketoacidosis (n = 3), psychiatric disorder (n = 2), intoxication (n = 2), onco-haematological treatment (n = 2), nephrotic syndrome relapse (n = 1), pyelonephritis (n = 1), urinary tract obstruction (n = 1), oral bleeding (n = 1) and observation for other cases (n = 3).
+Almost 10% of cases (9.7%, 35 of 358) required in-patient treatment for reasons other than COVID-19 (non-COVID-19-related hospitalisation), including appendicitis (n = 8), traumatic injury (n = 5), diabetic ketoacidosis (n = 3), psychiatric disorder (n = 2), intoxication (n = 2), onco-haematological treatment (n = 2), nephrotic syndrome relapse (n = 1), pyelonephritis (n = 1), urinary tract obstruction (n = 1), oral bleeding (n = 1) and observation for other cases (n = 3).
 Six asymptomatic individuals needed to be isolated owing to COVID-19.

 The study comprised 323 COVID-19 patients who were hospitalised due to more severe SARS-CoV-2 infection symptoms (COVID-19-related hospitalisation).

-We found that ten symptoms had a prevalence of more than 10%: fever, cough, nasal discharge, nausea/vomiting, reduced oral intake, diarrhoea, dyspnoea, weakness and fatigue, abdominal pain, and headache.
+We found that ten symptoms had a prevalence of more than 10%: fever, cough, nasal discharge, nausea/vomiting, reduced oral intake, diarrhoea and dyspnoea, weakness and fatigue, abdominal pain, and headache.
 In addition, 13 respiratory, systemic, neurological, and other symptoms with a less than 10% prevalence were found.
-Figure 6A summarises the prevalence of symptoms.
+Figure 7A summarises the prevalence of symptoms.

 The prevalence of the most common symptoms among 18 immunocompromised showed slight differences (fever, 67.4%; cough, 47.3%; nasal discharge, 39.1%; nausea/vomiting, 38.6%; decreased oral intake, 26.2%; diarrhoea, 29.5%; dyspnoea, 27.2%; weakness and fatigue, 22.4%; abdominal pain, 17.3%; headache, 19.7%).
 However, because the quantity of observations in the two groups varied significantly, we cannot make definite conclusions or acquire trustworthy p values.

-Figure 6.
+Figure 7.
 Characteristics of different age groups

 (A) The heatmap shows the symptoms' prevalence in the investigated age groups.
+The columns and rows represent the different age groups and symptoms, respectively.
 (B) The heatmap shows the prevalence of the complications in the different age groups.
 (C) The biplot from the principal component analysis reveals the relationship between the symptoms, complications and different age groups.
-Arrows indicate symptoms and complications.
+Arrows indicate symptoms and complications, pointing to age groups in two-dimensional space.
 Arrow length and direction are informative: longer arrows are more specific, while shorter arrows indicate more general symptoms and complications.
 Symptoms and complications close to each other at right angles are not correlated.
 Angles smaller than right angles indicate a positive correlation, while angles larger than right angles indicate a negative correlation.